erickgarro/EE-Cases-Styles-Experiments/README.md

 The server is now accessible at [http://localhost:3001](http://localhost:3001)

+**Important:** If you use the same computer for several participants, we recommend that you access the frontend by creating a new private/incognito window for each one, as the app is designed to prevent repeated participation by storing data in your browser's local storage.

 If Yarn is not installed on your computer, follow [this guide](https://classic.yarnpkg.com/lang/en/docs/install).

 ### Running the applications on the cloud